-I like to believe that there isn’t a whole lot that escapes me, especially when it’s something this painfully obvious.
-But as reader Brian Neal has helpfully pointed out, I managed to miss a real whopper here.
+I like to think there isn’t much that slips by me, especially when it’s something this painfully obvious.
+But as reader Brian Neal helpfully pointed out, I managed to miss a real whopper here.

-First, let’s look at the satellite view of Sandy Hook School, taken in August of 2010 (note the date in the upper-left):
+First, let’s examine the satellite view of Sandy Hook School from August 2010 (note the date in the upper-left corner):

-Now compare that with the following, taken in March of 2012:
+Now, compare that with this one, taken in March of 2012:

-Ignoring the area beyond the school’s grounds, there are at least six fairly obvious differences here, which I’ve marked below, using the image taken in 2012:
+Ignoring the surrounding area beyond the school’s grounds, there are at least six notable differences between the two images.
+I’ve marked these below using the 2012 satellite photo as a reference:

 Let’s take a closer look at each one:

-Located next to the expansion building, which housed most of the school’s fourth grade classrooms, we can view this court up-close in the crime scene photos (specifically Gunsalus – exterior photos.pdf):
+Located next to the expansion building, which housed most of the school’s fourth-grade classrooms, we can see this court up close in the crime scene photos (specifically in Gunsalus – exterior photos.pdf):

 #2: A bustling outdoor playground:

-While the photo on the left – taken during the students’ summer vacation – shows a quiet, empty playground, the one on the right shows it full of children during a recess period.
-Obviously it doesn’t make a whole lot of sense for a group of children to be playing at an abandoned school, especially one deniers have claimed is dangerously infested with asbestos.
+While the photo on the left—taken during the students’ summer vacation—shows a quiet, empty playground, the one on the right captures it full of children during a recess period.
+Obviously, it doesn’t make much sense for a group of children to be playing at an abandoned school, especially one that conspiracy theorists have claimed is dangerously infested with asbestos.

 #3: Differing table configurations in the courtyard:

-Here we see the tables located in the courtyard area have been moved.
-While it would be odd enough that multiple tables remained two years after they allegedly closed the school, it would be infinitely more so if the said tables were continually being moved around, four years after the fact.
-There also appears to be an additional object in the small seating area – located in the lower right-hand side of the photo – that Dawn Hochsprung would use to read (as the “Book Fairy”) to students, as seen in this image taken from her Twitter feed:
+Here, we see that the tables in the courtyard area have been moved.
+While it would be odd enough for multiple tables to remain two years after the school allegedly closed, it would be infinitely more so if these tables were continually being rearranged four years later.
+Additionally, there appears to be another object in the small seating area—located in the lower right-hand side of the photo—that the school principal would use to read (as the “Book Fairy”) to students, as seen in this image taken from her Twitter feed:

 #4: The addition of a shed and storage container:

-Why would a condemned school need to a shed and storage container, years after closing their doors for good?
-To store all of the extra asbestos that clowns like Maria Hsia Chang falsely claim was pouring out of the school?
-Clearly there’s a much simpler answer here: this was a normal, functional (if not a bit dated) elementary school, and they needed more room.
+Why would a condemned school need a shed and storage container years after allegedly closing its doors for good?
+To store all of the extra asbestos that conspiracy theorists like Maria Hsia Chang falsely claim was flooding the building?
+Clearly, there’s a much simpler answer here: Sandy Hook was a regular, operational elementary school that simply needed more storage space—nothing more, nothing less.

 #5: A revitalized field:

-Looking at the photo taken in August of 2010, it’s incredibly obvious (you can even make out a yellow bulldozer towards the bottom) that they were in the process of revitalizing the large field located on the east side of the school.
-Why spend that kind of money re-doing such a large swath of land if no one has seen it or will see it for years to come?
-And why spend even more money by continuing to maintain it?
-It makes zero sense.
+In the August 2010 photo, it’s glaringly obvious (you can even spot a yellow bulldozer at the bottom) that the school was in the process of revitalizing the large field on its east side.
+Why would they invest in redoing such a large area if the school had supposedly been closed and no one would see it for years?
+And why continue to spend money maintaining it after the fact?
+It makes absolutely no sense.

-But we don’t even need to entertain such tall tales, as we know that this area was frequently used by the school for activities, such as the 2012 Turkey Trot:
+But we don’t even need to entertain such tall tales, as we know this area was frequently used by the school for various activities, including the 2012 Turkey Trot:

 #6: Re-painted fire lanes:

-As the lines do not appear in this photo, we know that they must have been painted somewhere in between December 17th, 2011, and March of 2012.
-If Sandy Hook deniers like Fetzer and Halbig are correct (and make no mistake, they are most certainly not), then the school would have been closed for over three years before someone decided to finally get around to painting those lines in the fire zone.
-The idea is thoroughly preposterous; a shining example of just how poorly constructed and porous the entire denier narrative is.
-Normally, work this shoddy would embarrass even the most amateur of sleuths, but this type of flagrant deception has blossomed into a very lucrative, six figure a year occupation for people like Halbig, who have spent their lives as nobodies, struggling to be a somebody to someone… anyone, even if it means the prolonged torture of the people of Newtown.
+As the lines do not appear in this photo, we know they must have been painted between December 17th, 2011, and March of 2012.
+If Sandy Hook conspiracy theorists were correct (and let’s be clear, they are most definitely not), then the school would have been closed for over three years before someone inexplicably decided to paint those fire zone lines.
+The idea is utterly absurd—a perfect example of how flimsy and full of holes the entire denialist narrative really is.
+Normally, work this sloppy would embarrass even the least experienced investigators, but this level of blatant deception has turned into a highly profitable, six-figure-a-year business for conspiracy theorists like Wolfgang Halbig, who seem desperate for attention, even if it means tormenting the community of Newtown for personal gain.

 Again, a big “thank you” is in order to Brian Neal, who pointed these differences out to me elsewhere on the site.
-It’s honestly a bit embarrassing to have missed something so glaring, especially having looked at these images a number of times, but hey, at least someone caught it.
+It’s honestly a bit embarrassing to have missed something so obvious, especially after reviewing these images multiple times, but hey, at least someone caught it.

 For more in the “Sandy Hook Elementary Was Open” series, please read: